ismaelbej/Ethereum-Quick-Start/Ethereum Quick Start.md

 }
 ```

-We can exit from the geth console typing Ctrl+D.
+We can exit from the geth console typing `exit` and pressing `Enter`.

 ## Creating an account

-The first thing we need to do is create a new account.
-From the geth console
+To create a new account.
+From the geth console we type:
-(replacing "abcd123" with our own password).

 ```js
 > personal.newAccount("abcd123")
 ```

+Note: We should replace "abcd123" with our own password.

-Now `eth.accounts[0]` should contain the account recently created
+Now `eth.accounts[0]` contain the account recently created

 ```js
 > eth.accounts[0]
 ```

-To use this account we need to unlock it.
+To use this account to send transactions we need to unlock it.

 ```js
 > personal.unlockAccount(eth.accounts[0], "abcd123", 10000)